 Spread of the corona virus in Thailand

-The inhabitants of Thailand are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By October 21st, 2020, 3709 infected persons and 59 deaths have been reported in the country.
-The first confirmed infections were reported on January 13th, 2020, which is the date of the official notification.
+By January 11th, 2021, 10547 infected persons and 67 deaths have been reported in the country.
+The first confirmed infections were reported in January 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on March 31st with 263 new infected persons.

 Mortality rate of infected persons